Slum: History

 After World War II, French people started mass migration from rural to urban areas of France.
 This demographic and economic trend rapidly raised rents of existing housing as well as expanded slums.
 French government passed laws to block increase in the rent of housing, which inadvertently made many housing projects unprofitable and increased slums.
 In 1950, France launched its Habitation à Loyer Modéré initiative to finance and build public housing and remove slums, managed by techniciens – urban technocrats., and financed by Livret A – a tax free savings account for French public.
 Some slums remain in the early 21st century in France, most of which are dismantled after a few months, the largest being the "Petite Ceinture" slum on the northern Paris decommissioned train tracks.

 New York City is believed to have created the United States' first slum, named the Five Points in 1825, as it evolved into a large urban settlement.
 Five Points was named for a lake named Collect. which, by the late 1700s, was surrounded by slaughterhouses and tanneries which emptied their waste directly into its waters.
 Trash piled up as well and by the early 1800s the lake was filled up and dry.
 On this foundation was built Five Points, the United States' first slum.
 Five Points was occupied by successive waves of freed slaves, Irish, then Italian, then Chinese, immigrants.
 It housed the poor, rural people leaving farms for opportunity, and the persecuted people from Europe pouring into New York City.
 Bars, bordellos, squalid and lightless tenements lined its streets.
 Violence and crime were commonplace.
 Politicians and social elite discussed it with derision.
 Slums like Five Points triggered discussions of affordable housing and slum removal.
 As of the start of the 21st century, Five Points slum had been transformed into the Little Italy and Chinatown neighborhoods of New York City, through that city's campaign of massive urban renewal.

 Five Points was not the only slum in America.
 Jacob Riis, Walker Evans, Lewis Hine and others photographed many before World War II.
 Slums were found in every major urban region of the United States throughout most of the 20th century, long after the Great Depression.
-Most of these slums had been ignored by the cities and states which encompassed them until the 1960s' war on poverty was undertaken by the Federal government of the United States.
+Most of these slums had been ignored by the cities and states which encompassed them until the 1960s' War on Poverty was undertaken by U.S. president Lyndon Johnson and the Federal government of the United States.

 A type of slum housing, sometimes called poorhouses, crowded Boston Common, later at the fringes of the city.